dhis2/developer-portal/blog/2026-05-27-my-first-app/index.md

 I had some previous experience with graph databases and my starting point was to look at the Neo4 platform.
 The first question that emerged immediately reframed the whole project: **where does the graph actually live?**

 The DHIS2 App Development skill knows the platform's constraint that a DHIS2 embedded app ships as a `.zip`, runs in the browser, and has no backend.
 Neo4j requires a server.
-That constraint alone changed the entire architecture before we'd made a single decision about features.
+That constraint alone changed the entire architecture before I'd made a single decision about features.

 ### **How the interrogation shaped the spec**

 What followed was a structured conversation that worked through the decision tree branch by branch.
 Looking back, the discussion moved through three distinct phases.

-**Phase one was constraint discovery.** We established what the platform actually allows.
+**Phase one was constraint discovery.** Establishing what the platform actually allows.
 An embedded app must be self-contained.
 Authentication is handled natively by DHIS2.
 There's no place to run a graph database.
 This forced a pivot: what are open source alternatives that can run in browser within the DHIS2 App Platform.
 Claude found me Graphology, a JavaScript graph library that runs in-browser, with Sigma.js as a WebGL renderer.
 Importantly, Graphology is Sigma's native format: no adapter layer, no translation step.

 **Phase two was scope definition.** This is where the Grill Me helped to refine the idea

 * Which metadata types actually matter for the core use case?
 We landed on data elements, indicators, programs, category combinations, categories, and category options.
 That might be enough to trace the main dependency chains without loading the entire instance on first render.
 * Should org units and users be included as nodes and relationships?
 Yes, but they serve a different purpose.
 Understanding sharing and access rather than metadata integrity.
 The interrogation identified this as a fundamentally separate mode, which became the Access Explorer, kept independent from the Metadata Graph to avoid conflating two different administrative workflows.
 * What about duplicates?
 Integrity checks can highlight true duplicates (same value type, domain type, category combo) but I wanted to add fuzzy name similarity, and crucially, a combined confidence score that gives admins a sliding scale rather than a binary flag.
 * Should this app fix problems or be read only?
 This was a crucial step, for this first version I was clear I wanted this to be a tool admins could use to find issues, then be guided to the right place in the Metadata Management App to fix them.
-Maybe later iterations would include a way to generate scripts that could be used to fix the issues, helpful for managing changes across multiple instances, but for now we would be read only.
+Maybe later iterations would include a way to generate scripts that could be used to fix the issues, helpful for managing changes across multiple instances, but for now it would be read only.

 **Phase three was interaction design.** The graph of a real DHIS2 instance can have thousands of nodes and rendering all of them at once was immediately ruled out as a performance issue.
 So I decided to start with a search-first model where the user searches for a metadata object, the app renders that node plus its direct neighbours, and the graph expands incrementally as the admin clicks into it.
-I wasn’t 100% sure that was the right starting point, maybe it could start with showing metadata that met some other criteria for example, but the beauty of this process is that I could just try it out, see how it looked and iterate later.
-Since I wasn’t relying on developer effort to build this, the equation for getting it right the first time shifts a little.
+I wasn’t 100% sure that was the right starting point, maybe it could start with showing metadata that met some other criteria for example, but the beauty of this process is that I could just try it out, see how it looked, and then iterate later.
+Since I wasn’t relying on developer effort to build this, the equation for getting the design right the first time shifts and allows for more experimentation.

 ---